2010 Thai political protests: April violence

 On 3 April protesters occupied the shopping district of Ratchaprasong.
 The government declared a state of emergency on the evening of 8 April.
 The state of emergency permitted the military to detain people it considered a threat to national security, censor the media, and forbid gatherings of more than five persons.
 Troops barricaded the uplink station for the Thaicom satellite to prevent it from airing People Channel, a TV station operated and initiated by the UDD that had been broadcasting freely for a year, urging listeners to join the UDD and voicing anti-government sentiments.
 Protesters surrounded the station on the afternoon of 9 April.
 Tear gas was fired into the crowd, prompting the protesters to storm the station and the troops to withdraw.
 After negotiations, security forces allowed the station to resume broadcasting and protesters left the uplink station.
 The government again blocked the station's broadcasts soon after protesters left the scene.

-On the afternoon and evening of 10 April, violent clashes occurred when government troops unsuccessfully tried to take back control of the Phan Fa Bridge protest site.
-Shots and tear gas grenades were fired near the Makhawan Bridge close to the United Nations Bangkok Headquarters Building during the afternoon as troops unsuccessfully attempted to take back the protest area.
+On the afternoon and evening of 10 April, violent clashes occurred when government troops unsuccessfully tried to take back control of the Phan Fa Lilat Bridge protest site.
+Shots and tear gas grenades were fired near the Makkhawan Rangsan Bridge close to the United Nations Bangkok Headquarters Building during the afternoon as troops unsuccessfully attempted to take back the protest area.
 The troops retreated to the Ministry of Education after several hours.
 Later that evening, the violence escalated on Khao San Road and at the Khok Wua Intersection, with automatic fire, explosions, and tear gas being used.
 The violence died down by the early morning, with the temporary result being that the military was not able to seize the protest site.